dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 ##### Optional Dependencies

-Optional dependencies provide secondary features that are not part of the core package functionality and will not typically be installed automatically.
-These can be installed manually or as a package extra as described in [installation](#installation).
+Optional dependencies provide secondary features that are not part of the core package functionality.
+These can be installed manually (e.g. `pip install pyyaml`).

 * [PyYAML](https://pypi.org/project/PyYAML/) - enables .yaml config files
-* [TOML](https://pypi.org/project/TOML/) - enables .toml config files
+* [TOML](https://pypi.org/project/TOML/) or [TOML Kit](https://pypi.org/project/tomlkit/) - fully enables .toml config files (tomli, tomli-w, and tomllib can also be used but multiple need to be installed for both read and write file support)

 ## Command-line interface